 AJ Park’s services may, from time to time, include patent attorney services and/or legal services.
 To the extent AJ Park’s services comprise ‘legal services’ within the meaning of the Act, they are provided solely by AJ Park Law Limited and are governed by the provisions of the Act.

 For the purposes of the Australian and New Zealand Code of Conduct for Trans-Tasman Patent and Trade Marks Attorneys 2018 (the Code), AJ Park IP Ltd is a member of an ‘ownership group’ within the meaning of the Code.
-The ownership group comprises AJ Park IP Limited, AJ Park Law Limited, Spruson & Ferguson Pty Limited, Spruson & Ferguson Lawyers Pty Ltd, Pizzeys Patent and Trade Mark Attorneys Pty Ltd, GH PTM Pty Ltd, GH Law Pty Ltd (each GH entity operates under the Griffith Hack brand in Australia), Shelston IP Pty Ltd, Shelston IP Lawyers Pty Ltd and Applied Marks Pty Ltd. Additional incorporated patent and trade mark attorney entities operating as ‘Spruson & Ferguson’ and ‘Pizzeys’ form part of the IPH Limited group outside Australia and New Zealand.
+The ownership group comprises AJ Park IP Limited, AJ Park Law Limited, Spruson & Ferguson Pty Limited, Spruson & Ferguson Lawyers Pty Ltd, Pizzeys Patent and Trade Mark Attorneys Pty Ltd, GH PTM Pty Ltd, GH Law Pty Ltd (each GH entity operates under the Griffith Hack brand in Australia) and Applied Marks Pty Ltd. Additional incorporated patent and trade mark attorney and legal entities operating as ‘Smart & Biggar’, ‘Spruson & Ferguson’ and ‘Pizzeys’ form part of the IPH Limited group outside of Australia and New Zealand.

 Information on all legal entities forming part of the IPH Limited group is available here.

-Each of the IPH group professional services attorney businesses of AJ Park, Spruson & Ferguson, Pizzeys, Griffith Hack and Shelston IP operate independently from one another in the provision to clients of attorney professional services.* The Applied Marks business operates independently from each of the IPH group professional services attorney businesses but may refer clients to those businesses for the provision of certain services.
+Each of the IPH group professional services attorney businesses of AJ Park, Griffith Hack, Pizzeys Patent & Trade Mark Attorneys, Smart & Biggar and Spruson & Ferguson operate independently from one another in the provision to clients of attorney professional services.* The Applied Marks business operates independently from each of the IPH group professional services attorney businesses but may refer clients to those businesses for the provision of certain services.

 We’re responsive and we make things happen.
 Not content with business as usual, we proactively search for opportunities to help our clients grow.
 That’s because we believe expertise doesn’t get you far without action.